elliothursh/aws_auditor/README.md

 ## How-to

 ### AWS Setup
-Create a `.aws.yml` file in the root directory with the following structure.
+Create a `.aws.yml` file in your home directory with the following structure.

 ```yaml
 ---